Thanks for sharing your story with us Cynthia. So, let’s start at the beginning and we can move on from there.

 Suddenly she was unavailable for many weeks.
 As an intern, therapist interns are required to have weekly individual and group supervision by a clinical supervisor.
 I went several months without supervision at all.
 I would beg for supervision and she would promise to meet with me but each week she would be unavailable.
 I was left on my own to deal with a case I had no idea how to handle.
 I brought the case to the clinical part of the team who thought I was nuts!
 It was the strangest reaction!
 I went from being the most respected therapist at the agency to the therapist who was seen as crazy!
 I couldn’t understand what was happening!

 Being a responsible young clinician, I began doing what we are taught to do when we receive cases you know little about.
 You are instructed to either pass the case to someone more qualified, read about the disorder and proper treatment strategies, or take seminars about the diagnosis to be better qualified to work with the issue and seek out clinical support from clinicians who are skilled in treating the diagnosis.
 I began obsessively reading books about the disorder.
 I read personal accounts, books written by therapists who specialize in treating dissociative disorders, and I began attending conferences to learn.
-I sought supervision from an outside clinician who was skinned in the treatment of dissociation.
+I sought supervision from an outside clinician who was skilled in the treatment of dissociation.
 He became my mentor throughout my early work with dissociation.
 The more I worked with this client, the stranger things became at my work.
 It’s a weird phenomenon that happens with you have a DID case.
 Clinicians become skeptical of YOU.
 People at my work began becoming skittish around me.
 They were wondering why I was spending so much energy focused on learning about this topic.
 The more social pressure I got from my peers at work, the more I was determined to learn about what I was seeing.

 I began having regular phone supervision meetings with Dr. Donald Fridley, PhD.
 He was a staff psychologist at Del Amo Hospital.
 Del Amo Hospital has a trauma program as a part of its hospital program and they have an area of specialization in the treatment of dissociative disorders.
 It is one of three hospitals in the country that specialize in trauma and dissociation.
 Dr. Fridley was a very generous and gracious man.
 He was extremely busy but always took time to mentor me, for free.